Joining My Medical Practice

 Pre-visit preparation II: – A trip to Labcorp

 Once I have your payment information and have had a chance to determine whether we should add some extra lab orders beyond my typical (but comprehensive) standard panel, I’ll place some orders for you with Labcorp and send you an order sheet.
 You’ll be able to get those done at any Labcorp Patient Service Center; head to Labcorp.com to find the most convenient one for you and schedule a visit.
 When you go you should be fasting, with nothing to eat or drink except water (*) for 12 hours beforehand.
-Beyond the fasting requirement you should also avoid taking any B-vitamin or multivitamin supplements that contain biotin for at least 48 hours beforehand – extra biotin in your blood can interfere with a lot of modern lab tests and give us erroneous results.
+Beyond the fasting requirement you should also avoid taking any B-vitamin or multivitamin supplements that contain biotin for at least 48 hours beforehand – extra biotin in your blood can interfere with a lot of modern lab tests and give us erroneous results. [(*) I used to say “except water or black coffee“, but it turns out that even black coffee (including decaf) can raise your triglyceride levels a bit.
+Be aware of the consequences if you choose to indulge.]

 On to your initial consultation